 Some of these questions will also be asked while networking or just talking with family and friends.
+Get comfortable answering them.

 Smart job seekers prepare in advance for those questions so they can answer them effectively, impressing the listener and moving closer to a job offer.
 Some people find it helpful to write out their answers.
 Others just make notes.
 Which ever method you choose, take the time to prepare.

 If you can, have a friend or family member ask you the questions, and then answer them without looking at your notes.
 Or, practice in front of a mirror.
 Whatever works best for you.

 The questions asked in a job interview may seem random and weird to you as a candidate.
 Often the interviewers are not trained or experienced in job interviews, so, for some employers, a job interview can be very weird.